Falls to Askrigg

 worth taking the little path on the left and scrambling down for a good view

-limestone which can be slippery when wet.
+steep and limestone which can be slippery when wet.

 to and cross the bridge above.